Preet Bharara Betrayed By Donald Trump? Former U.S. Attorney Fired

-Preet Bharara, a former federal prosecutor best known for going after corrupt politicians, terrorists, and white collar criminals, has been fired by the Trump administration.
+Preet Bharara, a former federal prosecutor best known for going after corrupt politicians, terrorist and white collar criminals, has been fired by the Trump administration.

 Preet Bharara is known for his fierce pursuit of insider trading and corruption cases.
 Now, he's out. https://t.co/8qDzYrg8qf pic.twitter.com/PQ90yOSz62